Women's Initiative's Mission

 About Epstein Becker Green and the Women's Initiative

 For nearly 40 years, Epstein Becker Green has been committed to building on the numbers of women and minority attorneys within our 10 offices and throughout the U.S. legal profession.
 We are pleased that our efforts are achieving notable results.
 For example, Epstein Becker Green:

-- Received a 2013 Gold Standard Certification from the Women in Law Empowerment Forum (this designation recognizes law firms that have successfully integrated and promoted a large percentage of their equity women partners to top leadership and management positions within their organizations)
+- Received a Gold Standard Certification in 2013 and 2014 from the Women in Law Empowerment Forum (this designation recognizes law firms that have successfully integrated and promoted a large percentage of their equity women partners to top leadership and management positions within their organizations)

 - Ranked among the top "Best Law Firms for Women" by Working Mother & Flex-Time Lawyers for 2012, receiving recognition in the following categories: leadership, compensation, and advancement of women; development and retention of women; flex-time; and time off and leaves.

 - Ranked fifth on the MultiCultural Law magazine's 2012 "Top Law Firms for Women" list

 - Ranked as one of the top 10 law firms for female partners, in a 2012 survey conducted by Law360